 Step 4 : Glaze and sprinkle (optional).
 This step is optional but I personally believe a donut isn't really a donut without a glaze and some sprinkles.

 Make sure your donuts are cool before adding the glaze or you will have a mess on your hands.

 To make the glaze simply melt the chocolate with a little coconut oil until it's silky smooth and thin.
 Dip the top half of each donut into the melted chocolate and allow the excess to run off.
 Add the sprinkles on top while the chocolate is still wet so they stick.
 Let them set before digging in!

-Chocolate Glazed Donuts Customizations
+Protein Donuts Recipe Customizations

 There are many ways to top a donut!
 If you're looking for something different, here are a few more options:

 - Drizzle with nut butter.
 Chocolate and nut butter just go together.
 If you can't be bothered to melt some chocolate, simply drizzle some of your favorite nut butter over top of each donut.

 - Use coconut butter.
 Melt some coconut butter and either drizzle it over top or coat the top half of each donut in it, similar to the chocolate coating.